On this page

 No specific top-down policy initiatives aiming to encourage the formation of partnerships between formal education providers, youth workers, health professionals and sporting organisations have been developed in Romania, although both the Youth Strategy and the Sport Strategy include this objective.
 These partnerships can be developed as specific projects within the Sport for All Programme under the coordination of the National Federation of Sports for All.

-Sport associations can be funded in schools and universities, according to the Physical Education and Sport Law no. 69/2000, becoming a real partnership for sport between youth sports professionals and schools.
+Sport associations can be funded in schools and universities, according to the Physical Education and Sport Law no. 69/2000.
+They represent a real partnership for sport between youth sports professionals and schools.
 However, there is no policy encouraging the development of such associations.
-According to the law they have no juridical personality, but schools can be funded by municipalities for the activities of their sport associations.
+According to the law, they have no juridical personality, but schools can be funded by municipalities for the activities of their sport associations.
 The decision on funding sport activities in schools belongs to local or county councils and is totally autonomous.

 Trade unions, employers and NGOs with activities relevant for the youth health participate in policy making using two main methods:

-- the participation mechanism provided by the law no. 52/2003 on decisional transparency (providing the obligation of any regulatory authority to publish draft legislation, to receive and analyse comments and amendments from citizens and to organise a public debate at demand of an NGO or other legally constituted organisations).
-Although the law provide for this mechanism, debates are rarely requested and organised (e.g. in total the Ministry of Youth and Sports published in 2019, until December 30th, 34 projects for public consultation, but didn't organised any debate).
+- the participation mechanism provided by the law no. 52/2003on decisional transparency (providing the obligation of any regulatory authority to publish draft legislation, to receive and analyse comments and amendments from citizens and to organise a public debate at demand of an NGO or other legally constituted organisations).
+Although the law provides for this mechanism, debates are rarely requested and organised (e.g. in total the Ministry of Youth and Sports published 34 projects for public consultation in 2019, 25 in 2020 and 17 in 2021, but didn't organised any debate).

 - the Economic and Social Council, a consultative body of the Parliament and the Government, organised as an autonomous tripartite public institution of national interest, having the function of an advisory board for all bills in the social or economic field.